reglue4php/contracts4structs/README.md

-# contracts4structs
-PHP - Data Structures abstraction.
+# PHP - Data Structures abstraction.
+This repository contains only interfaces.

+An implementation can be found at *[structs](https://github.com/reglue4php/structs)*